 A read cycle at address XX00h retrieves the manufacturer code.
 A read cycle at address XX01h returns the device code.
-A read cycle containing a sector address (SA) and the address 02h in it, returns 01h if that sector is protected, or 00h if it is unprotected.
-Refer to Table 2 for valid sector addresses.
+A read cycle containing a sector address (SA) and the address 02h in returns 01h if that sector is protected, or 00h if it is unprotected.
+Refer to the Sector Address tables for valid sector addresses.